tridactyl/tridactyl/src/static/newtab.md

 Also, if you want to use a new tab page provided by another extension, make sure to install said extension after Tridactyl.
 Uninstalling and re-installing the other extension should work too.

+Alternatively, if you don't need Tridactyl to work on the new tab page, you can install the beta build without new tab page.
+You can get it [here][nonewtablink].

 ## FAQ

 You have more questions?
 Have a look at our [FAQ][faq-link].